CMQuiroz/product-comparison-api/README.md

 If this project were extended beyond the scope of the exercise, the next logical steps would be:

-- replace the in-memory repository with a real persistence layer using JPA and H2/PostgreSQL
+- replace the in-memory repository with a real persistence layer
 - add Swagger/OpenAPI documentation
 - support true multi-product comparison
 - add integration tests for controller endpoints